LibrariesHacked/schema-librarydata/docs/index.md

 - [Physical visits](./physical-visits).
 People counters and manual surveys of library visitors
 - [Stock summary](./stock-summary).
 Summary counts of the stock held by libraries

+#### General notes

+- Common field standards.
+Guide for fields that are common between datasets.

+#### Guides

+- How to validate a dataset.